-- 199. Here, with reference to the prioritization in Figure 2.1, the PHER examines the inputs of the sector agencies or activities and their outputs, in order to: (i) measure the competence with which inputs are converted to outputs; and (ii) see if gains in the value of outputs can be achieved by improving technology and managerial efficiency from current or previous levels to new levels consistent with new priorities. - 200.
+- 207. Technical efficiency refers to the ratio of actual to potential output. - 208.
+Here, with reference to the prioritization in Figure 2.1, the PHER examines the inputs of the sector agencies or activities and their outputs to: (i) measure the competence with which inputs are converted to outputs; and (ii) see if gains in the value of outputs can be achieved by improving technology and managerial efficiency from current or previous levels to new levels consistent with new priorities. - 209.
 Table 4-13 sets up a simple scheme for easy reference.
-To assist with improving technical efficiency, the PHER Team must receive from the government, in particular the Ministry of Finance, a clear commitment to pursue avenues for increasing technical efficiency even if some underemployed or inappropriately employed labour will be displaced to the private sector or to more efficient employment in the public sector. - 201.
+To assist with improving technical efficiency, the PHER Team must receive from the Ministry of Finance, a clear commitment to pursue avenues for increasing technical efficiency even if some underemployed or inappropriately employed labour will be displaced to the private sector or to more efficient employment in the public sector. - 210.
 Improvement of technical efficiency requires the PHER Team to ensure that up to date capital assets and competent individuals are engaged in the public service.
 Such individuals will have to be attracted through merit-based recruitment, adequate performance-based compensation, and merit-based promotion system.